NREL/VirtualEngineering/virtual_engineering_notebook.md

     # Move into the pretreatment directory
     os.chdir('pretreatment_model/test/')

+    # See if the pretreatment module exists, if not, we need to build it
+    try:
+        import pt
+    except:
+        print('Could not load PT module, building module from source.') print('(This will only happen the first time the notebook is run.)') os.chdir('../bld/')
+        !./build_first_time.sh
+        os.chdir('../test/')
+        print('Finished building PT module.')

     # Run pretreatment code specifying location of input file
     path_to_input_file = '%s/%s' % (root_dir, params_filename)
     %run ptrun.py $path_to_input_file